Pavocracy/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist:
 - [ ] My code follows the style guidelines of this project
 - [ ] I have commented my code where appropriate
-- [ ] I have made corresponding changes to the documentation
+- [ ] I have updated the documentation for these changes
+- [ ] I have added tests that prove my fix is effective or that my new feature works
 - [ ] My changes generate no new warnings
-- [ ] I have added tests that prove my fix is effective or that my new feature works
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] All tests pass with my changes